input-output-hk/partner-chains-smart-contracts/docs/SIPs/09-Generalizing-Token-Transfer-From-Sidechain-to-Mainchain.md

     but this idea was ultimately discarded due to the possibility of incurring extra ada costs in transactions.
 Thus, the modularization in this document is purely "conceptual", and we aim to
-    document how one may write a token which may be bridged from sidechain to mainchain.
+    document how one may write a token which may be bridged between sidechain and mainchain.

 As an overview, this document will discuss the following.